 Ignoring The Big Stuff

 If you suspect your child is using alcohol or drugs, do not look the other way.
-Even if it’s “just” alcohol or marijuana (it happens, believe me or even if it reminds you of your own youth) – you must take action now, before it becomes a bigger problem.
+Even if it’s “just” alcohol or marijuana (it happens, believe me, or even if it reminds you of your own youth) – you must take action now, before it becomes a bigger problem.

 “The years when kids are between 13 and 18 years old are an essential time for parents to stay involved,” Amelia M. Arria, PhD, tells WebMD.
-She is director of the University of Maryland’s Center on Young Adult Health and Development.
+She is a director of the University of Maryland’s Center on Young Adult Health and Development.
 Parents might consider teen drinking a rite of passage because they drank when they were that age.
 “But the stakes are higher now,” Arria says.

-Watch for unexplained changes in your teen’s behavior, appearance, academic performance, and friends.
+Watch for unexplained changes in your teen’s behaviour, appearance, academic performance, and friends.
 And remember, it’s not just illicit drugs that are abused now —prescription drugs and even cough medicines and household products are also in the mix.